Hamiltonian Cycles on Ammann-Beenker Tilings: Constructive Proof of Hamiltonian Cycles

 We next seek to construct FPLs on AB rather than AB* by adding the missing 8-vertices onto the loops.
-In Fig.~\ref{fig:proof} we highlight in red an alternating path (with respect to $e_0$ edges) which connects nearest-neighbour vertices in $L_1$.
-Augmenting this path has a number of effects.
-First, it places string ends at the two $L_0$ 8-vertices on which it terminates.
+In Fig.~\ref{fig:proof} we highlight in red an alternating path (with respect to $e_0$ edges) which connects nearest-neighbor vertices in $L_1$.
+Augmenting the red path (swapping which edges are covered by $e_0$ edges) has a number of effects.
+First, it places $e_0$ edges touching the two $L_0$ 8-vertices on which the alternating path terminates.
 Second, it increases the total number of $e_0$ edges by one.
 Third, any vertex which was previously visited by a pair of $e_0$ edges is still visited by a pair of $e_0$ edges.

 While other such paths are possible, this canonical choice has advantages when combined with the canonical choice of $e_0$ edges.
 First, it can be seen in Fig.~\ref{fig:proof} that exactly the same shape of path can be used on any edge of either $L_1$ tile to cause the set of three effects just listed.
-Second, it does so entirely within the tile itself, and so these augmentations can be carried out without reference to neighbouring $L_1$ tiles.
+Second, it does so entirely within the tile itself, and so these augmentations can be carried out without reference to neighboring $L_1$ tiles.
 The augmentation can be undone by augmenting along the same path a second time, which turns out to be key.

 The red alternating paths trace a route along $L_0$ graph edges which follows the $L_1$ edges as closely as possible while also alternating with reference to the $e_0$ edge placement.
 In a natural sense, then, the red path is the twice-inflation of an edge of an $L_1$ tile.
 We therefore refer to the red path as an $e_1$ edge.
 In this way, $e_0$ edges connect $8_{n<0}$-vertices (i.e.~any vertices \emph{except} 8-vertices at $L_0$), while $e_1$ edges connect $8_0$-vertices (8-vertices which can survive precisely zero deflations while remaining 8-vertices).
 Further inflations can be carried out by stitching $e_1$ edges together in exactly the same way that $e_1$ was formed from $e_0$.
 For example, $e_2$ edges, connecting $8_1$-vertices, can be built from $e_1$ edges, and can equivalently be thought of as built from more $e_0$ edges.
 In general, $8_n$-vertices can be connected by $e_{n+1}$ edges.
-Once again, these will naturally form $D_8$-symmetrical loops in AB.
 The first three levels are shown in Fig.~\ref{fig:dimer_inflations}.

 In the limit $n\rightarrow\infty$, $e_n$ is a fractal: under $e_0\rightarrow e_1$ the initial side length of any prototile is divided into 9 segments each of length $\delta_S^{-2}$.
 The same scaling occurs for all subsequent inflations, and so the box counting dimension of $e_\infty$ is given as